stepmania/stepmania/README.md

 ## Licensing Terms

-In short- you can do anything you like with the game (including sell products made with it), provided you do not:
+In short- you can do anything you like with the game (including sell products made with it), provided you *do not*:

 1. Sell the game *with the included songs*
 2. Claim to have created the engine yourself or remove the credits
 3. Not provide source code for any build which differs from any official release which includes MP3 support.

+(It's not required, but we would also appreciate it if you link back to http://www.stepmania.com/)

 For specific information/legalese: